 I worked in South America and Africa as a Construction Supervisor for Chevron/Gulf for 25 years before retiring in 1999.
 For my retirement celebration, I went to the US Virgin Islands to scuba dive and visit my daughter and son-in-law in Tortola, and found The Fun Ticket for sale (previously owned by the Chandler Boiler Company) lying at the Moorings Marina and visible from their balcony.
 We purchased her on my daughter's birthday, and my wife and I have lived aboard ever since.

 Captain Darlene Carroll

-After growing up in Texas, I have lived and maintained households and run businesses all over the world from Ecuador, South America to Nigeria, West Africa.
-I am now happily retired aboard The Fun Ticket, presently moored on the island of Trinidad in the southeastern Caribbean Sea.
+After growing up in Texas, I have lived and maintained households and ran businesses all over the world from Ecuador, South America to Nigeria, West Africa.
+I am now happily retired aboard The Fun Ticket.